Firpython4/firpo-portfolio/public/collections/unimed-patrocinio-orquestra/en.md

     Unimed - Health Insurance: UCS symphonic orchestra sponsor
 meta: Ad for music and culture sponsorship.
 ---
-Ad for a company specializing in health insurance, communicating the sponsorship of a symphony orchestra.
+Ad for a company that specializes in health insurance, for communicating the sponsorship of a symphony orchestra.